 In the background is the Fairweather Range near Yakutat, Alaska.

 Artist: Tom Crestodina

-There will be signed numbered 500 prints in this limited series.
+There will be 500 signed and numbered prints in this limited edition.